Orthopedic vs Memory Foam Dog Bed: What's the Actual Difference?

 Yes, because “orthopedic” is unregulated.
 When a vet recommends an orthopedic bed, they mean high-density support foam.
 Ask the brand for their foam density specification.
 If they can’t provide it, it’s not a true orthopedic bed.

 Elevated beds (mesh or fabric suspended on a frame) are a different category that offers airflow benefits and mild joint relief from getting off the ground.
 They’re not orthopedic in the foam sense.
-For arthritic dogs, an orthopedic foam bed is more beneficial for joint support, though elevated beds work well for temperature regulation in dogs who run hot.
-See our elevated beds review for brachycephalic dogs.
+For arthritic dogs, an orthopedic foam bed is more beneficial for joint support, though improved beds work well for temperature regulation in dogs who run hot.
+See our improved beds review for brachycephalic dogs.

 You Might Also Like